iamtommetcalfe/encom-smart-home/README.md

-# Encom Smart Home Dashboard
+# Encom Home Dashboard

-Encom is a modern smart home dashboard application designed to be served on your home network.
-It provides a centralized interface for monitoring and managing various aspects of your home, including weather information, bin collection schedules, and plant watering reminders.
+Encom is a modern home dashboard application designed to be served on your home network.
+It provides a centralized interface for monitoring various aspects of your home, including weather information, bin collection schedules, and plant watering reminders.

 ## Features